 The humidity level is important for your plants.
-Most of our houseplants are from rainforests where the humidity is literally dripping from the trees, so of course, our houseplants want elevated humidity, which isn’t always easy to come by in our homes.
+Our houseplants are from rainforests where the humidity is dripping from the trees.
+So of course, our houseplants want elevated humidity, which isn’t always easy to come by in our homes.

 If we can keep our homes at or above 50%, we are going to feel better and our plants will be happier.
-With our air conditioners going in the summer and heaters in the winter, it is hard to keep that amount of humidity in the air.
+With our air conditioners going in the summer and heaters in the winter, it is hard to keep that amount in the air.

 Each plant is different

-Also, thicker-leaved plants need less humidity than thinner leaved plants.
+Also, thicker-leaved plants need less than thinner-leaved plants.
 The fittonia and maidenhair fern below are both plants that have thin leaves and wilt at the first hint of drying out.
 If they were in a humid environment, however, they could handle drying out a bit.
-Read here about a fern that is more forgiving of low humidity.
+Read here about a fern that is more forgiving of low drier conditions.

-Transpiration is happening in plants almost continuously and is a little like our sweating.
+Transpiration happens in plants and is a little like our sweating.
 Water is transpiring through its stomata as it photosynthesizes.
 There are even plants that only do that at night to conserve water.
 The drier the atmosphere around a plant, the more it transpires.

 So many people want to put a plant in the bathroom and that is a good idea as long as you have light.
 It doesn’t matter how high the humidity is if there is no light for the plant to make food with.

-It could also have smaller new leaves, drop new and old leaves, and just not look as healthy as it should.
-It could also be attacked by spider mites, a pest that loves plants that are suffering from a lack of humidity.
+It could also have smaller new leaves, drop new and old leaves, and not look as healthy as it should.
+It will be prone to an attack by spider mites, a pest that loves plants that are suffering from a lack of humidity.